-I remember before even getting help (going to rehab and doing iop afterwards) my main obstacle to staying sober was dealing with cravings.
-I saw cravings/urges as something that I dont have the power to overcome.
+I remember before even getting help (going to rehab and doing iop afterward) my main obstacle to staying sober was dealing with cravings.
+I saw cravings/urges as something that I don’t have the power to overcome.
 Every time I tried fighting it I would lose and end up at the liquor store.
-Thats why I felt so hopeless.
+That’s why I felt so hopeless.
 I had this strong desire to become sober but yet no ability to overcome the mystic powers of urge/craving.

 So what does craving mean to you?

-I have never just stopped and tried to understand psychology of craving till I learned about mindfulness.
-After having experienced many cravings throought my first year of sobriety I have come to conclusion of how much this feeling is complicated.
+I have never just stopped and tried to understand the psychology of craving till I learned about mindfulness.
+After having experienced many cravings throughout my first year of sobriety I have come to the conclusion of how much this feeling is complicated.
 It is not just simply a feeling of desire and urge.

 Craving is not me

 Mindfulness gave me the capacity to separate myself from craving.
 Before I thought that if I want to drink it means it’s me who wants to drink.
-It’s untrue because it is possible for your mind to send you suggestion signals even if you don’t want them therefore I don’t need to feel bad about feeling an urge.
+It’s untrue because it is possible for your mind to send you suggestion signals even if you don’t want them, therefore, I don’t need to feel bad about feeling an urge.
 Just because I feel it that doesn’t mean that I want it.
-Feeling doesn’t mean you want it.
+The feeling doesn’t mean you want it.
 To me urges aren’t welcome anymore, yes they produce desire…

 Craving is a habit